shruthi712300/ragworks-chat-bot/README.md

 The application implements a secure login and registration system to control access:

+The application uses a secure user authentication system to manage access.
-- **Registration Required:** New users must register by providing a username, email, and password.
+New users must register with a username, email, and password to gain full access.
-- **Login:** Registered users can log in to access all features.
+Registered users can log in to utilize all features of the application.
-- **Access Control:** Only authenticated users can access most features.
-Unauthenticated users can only use the emergency call feature.
+Access control ensures that non-logged-in users cannot access app functionalities, except for the emergency call, which remains available at all times.
-- **Security:** Passwords are securely hashed and session management ensures safe user authentication.
+Passwords are securely hashed, and session management guarantees that only authenticated users can interact with the system.
 ---

 ## Medical Chat Assistance